Mac won’t update to macOS Monterey? Try this

 While the installer file takes up 11.73 GB, you’ll need 35+ GB more storage to accommodate the system itself.
 During the first stage of installation, your Mac will check the available space and, quite often, abort the installation.

 Free up space taken by junk

-CleanMyMac X, a popular Mac cleaning app, will give you ideas where your disk space is going.
-You can start with the free version of CleanMyMac and use its System Junk tool.
+CleanMyMac X, a popular Mac cleaning app, will give you ideas about where your disk space is going.
+You can start with the free version of CleanMyMac X and use its System Junk tool.